OpenCyphal/libcanard/MIGRATION_v3.x_to_v4.0.md

 7. **Test Thoroughly**:
    - After making the changes, thoroughly test your application to ensure that it functions correctly with the new library version.
    - Pay special attention to memory management and potential leaks.

-## Conclusion

-Updating from Libcanard v3.x to v4.0 involves several significant changes, especially in memory management and API function prototypes.
-By following this guide and carefully updating your code, you can migrate your application to use the new version of the library successfully.

-For more detailed information, refer to the updated Libcanard documentation and consider reaching out to the maintainers or community if you encounter any issues.